CMIP-REF/rfcs/text/0001-package-structure.md

 [drawbacks]: #drawbacks

 * More people working in the same repository may lead to more merge conflicts.
-* Larger repository with more moving parts
+* Larger repository with more moving parts/concepts

 Another drawback is that it will be harder to manage different package managers.